freifunk-berlin/firmware/README.md

 * `buildtools` - SDK and imagebuilder
 * `bins` - the contens of the openwrt/bin/ folder (all packages and "pure" (according to built in package-selection) firmware-images)
 * `logs` - the contens of the openwrt/logs/ folder (the log that would have been printed when building with V=s)
+* `packageslist` - the final firmware images build via imagebuilder (each packagelist type creates a separate artifact)

 All artifact filenames are prefixed by their target, e.g. `ath79-gerneric_`, `ramips-mt7621_`.